 Lotus is a pose you likely learned in kindergarten.
 The practitioner sits on the floor with the legs crossed and a foot tucked beneath each knee.
 In this pose, the hands will rest gently on the knees with the palms facing up toward the ceiling.
 This pose is all about connecting with the breath and forcing the mind of focus on nothing but your own breathing.
 It is the perfect pose for meditating as well.
 While the practitioner breathes in and out, he or she should count to five.
 Inhale for a five count and then exhale for a five count.
 Do this as many times as it takes to clear your mind of anything that you do not need to be there.
 As you get further into a yoga practice, you will notice that you can inhale and exhale for longer.
 If you can inhale and exhale for longer, do so.
 And while you are breathing, focus on the counting and the breathing and not external stimulation.

 It is not recommended that you do too many yoga poses without warming up or stretching first.
 Taking a beginners yoga class can be a very good idea for people who are just starting out.
 These classes can offer a variety of different kinds of poses that might be helpful in fighting depression.
 Check out recovery programs, community centers, local colleges, or yoga studios for classes that are open to the public or are for beginners.
+Our yoga studio, Bamboo Garden Yoga, offers a number of beginners classes perfect for people struggling with depression.
 Regular yoga practices can do wonders for both your body and your mind.